MarvinChung/107-2_NTU_CS-X_Data_Science_Programming/README.md

    - Remove all space from the file name and rename them to normal format.
 2. push the utf8 format with txt file extension datas
 # week4
-1. Modify preprocessor.ipynb code
+1. Modify preprocessor.ipynb code.
-2. Add a crawler to get medicines
+2. Add a crawler to get medicines.